 Quickly diagnosing a stroke and its cause is key to determining the treatment.
 If the stroke is caused by a blood clot, physicians can administer tPA, a clot-busting medicine used to reverse strokes, within three hours from the onset of the stroke.
 Administering the drug quickly can make a big difference in recovery.

 “We practice how to make our times better, and how to take better care of stroke patients,” said Deb Ferguson, MSN, R.N., Neuroscience CNS.
 “That’s why it’s so important for individuals who think they are having a stroke to come to Community East.
 They’ll receive highly coordinated care, and we can give them the best evidence-based care here.”

-Recently the stroke team received a bronze Performance Achievement Award from the American Heart Association/American Stroke Association, for exceeding performance measurements over a 90-day period.
+The east stroke team has received a bronze Performance Achievement Award from the American Heart Association/American Stroke Association, for exceeding performance measurements over a 90-day period.
 Community East’s stroke care team includes everyone who touches patients—from the hostess who delivers patients’ meals to the volunteer who greets patients.
 They all receive training so they can recognize the signs and symptoms of stroke.
 The entire team looks out for the patients—not just the physicians and nurses.

 Taking successful outcomes to heart